Dissipative particle systems on expanders: Few predators

-Now we apply Lemma \ref{lem:hitting} to each blue particle $p$ in turn, with the moving target sets $A_i$ corresponding to $k/4$ locations of type $A$ particles.
-For a suitable choice of constants, with high probability each such $p$ takes at least $12rn/k$ steps, so by Lemma \ref{lem:hitting} hits a type $A$ particle with probability at least $2/3$, say, so with high probability at least half the type $B$ particles are destroyed in this round.
+Now we apply Lemma \ref{lem:hitting} to each prey particle $p$ in turn, with the moving target sets $A_i$ corresponding to $k/4$ locations of predator particles.
+For a suitable choice of constants, with high probability each such $p$ takes at least $12rn/k$ steps, so by Lemma \ref{lem:hitting} hits a predator particle with probability at least $2/3$, say, so with high probability at least half the prey particles are destroyed in this round.
 We may rerun any unsuccessful rounds without changing the expected time by more than a $1+o(1)$ factor.
 Since $m_i\leq 2^{1-i}(n-k)+k$ and $O(\log n)$ rounds are needed, the total expected time is $O(n\log n+k\log^2 n)=O(n\log n)=O(n^2/k)$ for mixing and $O(n^2/k+n\log n)=O(n^2/k)$ for hitting, as required. \end{proof}